4.10.9 Workpaper System and Case File Assembly

 Note:

-1. Issue lead sheets must reflect the issue name, adjustments (when applicable), conclusion, audit steps, facts, law, and taxpayer's position in the body.
+4. Issue lead sheets must reflect the issue name, adjustments (when applicable), conclusion, facts, law, taxpayer's position, and audit steps.
 This information should be presented in a logical order so reviewers can easily determine what audit steps and actions were taken to support the conclusion.

 1. Adjustments -- Document the adjustments resulting from the audit.
 The lead sheet will detail the "Per Return," "Per Exam," and "Adjustment" amounts with each adjustment referenced to the supporting workpapers.